The forex trading week has come and gone.

 - U.S. crude oil up (CLG6) by 6.99% to $44.72 per barrel for the week

 - Brent crude oil up (LCOH6) by 6.60% to $47.19 per barrel for the week

-Rhetoric from Mohammed Al Sada, Qatar’s energy minister and OPEC president, about the dip in oil prices being temporary and plans for an informal talk in September appear to have been the prime catalysts for the oil rally this week.
+Rhetoric from Mohammed Al Sada, Qatar’s energy minister, and OPEC president, about the dip in oil prices, is temporary and plans for an informal talk in September appear to have been the prime catalysts for the oil rally this week.

 Looking at the chart above, the Greenback had a mixed performance on Monday, probably because forex traders were still mulling on whether the NFP report would be enough to convince the Fed to hike within the year.

 However, the Greenback later began to broadly weaken when Tuesday’s U.S. session rolled around.
 And many analysts attributed this to the poor non-farm productivity reading (-0.5% vs. +0.5% expected, -0.6% previous).

 Normally, that economic indicator is considered a mid-tier item at best.
 But as revealed in the June FOMC minutes, most Fed officials “judged that they would need to accumulate additional information on the labor market, production, and spending” before considering hiking rates further, which is probably why the Greenback started retreating on the poor reading.

 Moving on, the Greenback later had another mixed performance on Thursday before flattening out during most of Friday, as forex traders waited for the retail sales report.
 And as it turns out, the retail sales readings for July were a thorough disappointment, so the Greenback plunged across the board.

 - July headline retail sales m/m: 0.0% vs. 0.4% expected, 0.8% previous

 - July core retail sales m/m: -0.3% vs. 0.2% expected, 0.9% previous